 Our “founding fathers” would be disappointed in career politicians and aghast at presidential families.
 If term limits would prevent career politicians, a constitutional amendment could easily solve the latter problem.
 Here is an example:

 Only one person per family shall ever serve as President.
-"Family" includes parents, spouses, siblings, children, and other members as defined by the Congress and the Courts.
+"Family" may include parents, spouses, siblings, children, and other members as defined by the Congress and the Courts.

 We should also consider: